Enr-MorenoSchz/DistSys-service-with-TCP-sockets-2023/README.md

 Project Goal: Design and implement a distributed service using mainly TCP sockets.
 UDP sockets can also be used.

-[Note: The content from this repository can also be found in my alt. university account ( @EnriqueMorenoG88 ) where the original repository is public]
+[Note: The content from this repository can also be found in my university account ( @EnriqueMorenoG88 ) where the original repository is public]